MAJOR UPDATE APRIL 14, 2022

-- Proof of vaccination completed a minimum of two weeks prior to race day will be required.
-No proof = no participation; no exceptions.
+- No proof = no participation; no exceptions.
 Why is proof required?
 It is like why the signing of a waiver is required.
 A participant may say they accept responsibility for their participation, but only a signed waiver will stand up.
 The same with showing proof of vaccination.
 If everyone in the relay knows that everyone else has also been vaccinated, the comfort level goes way up.

 Second, people are going to be making multiple visits to portable toilets along the route.
 Each toilet will be visited potentially by hundreds of other people.
 Fecal matter, which can become airborne, carries the Covid virus.